Corporate Governance Policy

 Choice of auditor

 The Company’s auditor will be chosen by the general meeting.
 PwC has been the Company’s auditor since the ordinary general meeting in 2013.
+The Company has conducted a tendering process for audit services applicable for the financial year 2023 and onwards.
+Election of auditor will happen at the general meeting 25 April 2023.

 The auditor’s relationship to the Board of Directors and the auditing committee